Be a part of our community

 Frequently Asked Questions

-Undergo a brief phone interview - someone from the New Membership Committee will contact you to schedule a time.
-Schedule and attend a house dinner and tour
+After filling out an application, you must undergo a brief interview - someone from the New Membership Committee will contact you to schedule a time.
+You will also need to schedule a house tour.

 If your application is accepted, you will be notified and then given a preliminary room assignment.
-You will be able to request a different room, and we will honor your request as well as we can.
+You will be able to request a different room, and we will honor your request as best as we can.

 Once room assignments are finalized, you must attend a new member orientation in the summer.
 You will then sign a lease and a membership contract and pay a security deposit and a $65 annual membership fee.
 You will be contacted if you were placed in a preliminary housing configuration and reminded to attend a house tour.

 There are many factors that affect one's acceptance into CHUM.
 Some of these include being able to sign a 12 month lease, meeting with other members, or a general match for cooperative living.
 We primarily judge applicants based on their suitability for and interest in a cooperative living environment that involves living with people with different backgrounds and life experiences.

 Check the calendar for any upcoming events, or reach out to firstname.lastname@example.org.